ocaml-gospel/gospel/docs/docs/walkthroughs/mutable-queue.md

   refer to the value of an expression (here, `q.view`) in the pre-state, *i.e.*, before the function call.

-Note that the module `Seq` is part of the Gospel standard library and should not be confused with module `Seq` from the OCaml standard library.
+Note that the module `Sequence` is part of the Gospel standard library and should not be confused with module `Seq` from the OCaml standard library.

 ## Various flavors of `pop`